sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 [ ] Newspaper
 ```

 Unfortunately, this method doesn't tell you the index of the current item. `x` is only a temporary variable, so modifying it has no effect on the list itself (try it).
-This is where the `enumerate` function comes in.
+This is where the `enumerate` function comes in (see the [Calling functions](#calling-functions).
 It tells us the index of each value we loop over.
 An example with numbers:

 ```python
 prices = [4, 5, 2, 1.50]